-D70 Staff costs are the largest item of expenditure for most services.
+- D71 Staff costs are the largest item of expenditure for most services.
 It is therefore important that payments are accurate, timely, and made only where they are due for services to the authority, and that payments accord with an individual's conditions of employment.
-It is also important that all payments are accurately and completely recorded and accounted for and that members' allowances are in accordance with the scheme adopted by the full Council.

-D71 The CFO is responsible for all payments of salaries and wages and expenses to staff, including payments for overtime, honoraria etc and submission of tax returns to HM Revenue and Customs by their due date for the above.
-The CFO is also responsible for the timely provision of information, and the maintenance of sound financial controls to meet the responsibilities in connection with taxation issues arising from payments to employees.
+It is also important that all payments are accurately and completely recorded and accounted for and that Members' allowances are in accordance with the scheme adopted by the full Council. - D72 The Head of Paid Service is responsible for all payments of salaries and wages and expenses to staff, including payments for overtime, honoraria etc. and submission of tax returns to HM Revenue and Customs by their due date for the above.
+The Head of Paid Service is also responsible for the timely provision of information, and the maintenance of sound financial controls to meet the responsibilities in connection with taxation issues arising from payments to employees.